-I suspect that the Cathy family has all the money they need, has the desire to continue to run the company the way they see fit and has family members who are interested in pursuing the mission.
+The Cathy family probably has all the money they need, and have the desire to continue to run the company the way they see fit, and has family members who are interested in pursuing the mission.

 However, competition is fierce.
 But, if luck is on your side, and they pick you, the fees for constructing the premises are covered (sort of).
 Once complete, they hand you over the keys to the branch for you to run.

 Obviously, this comes with a few feathers attached.
 Firstly, you need to give Chick-fil-A 15% of your daily sales for the construction and operational fees.
 Secondly, at the end of each month, you must pay them 50% of your net sales after taxation.

 Oh, not to mention the fact you can’t open Sundays.
 One downside of franchising Chick-fil-A is that you don’t have any equity in the company, nor do you have any rights to sell it or pass it on.

 Some Other Fast Food Companies You Can Buy Stock In